-The deliberation is over: On May 28, 2014, the FASB and the IASB released their new standard for revenue recognition, to take effect in 2017 for public companies.
-The new guidance may constitute the biggest accounting change the world has seen in over a decade, because revenue recognition informs a wide array of business decisions.
+The new revenue recognition guidance may constitute the biggest accounting change the world has seen in over a decade, because revenue recognition informs a wide array of business decisions.
 Technology companies that start preparing for the change now will be in the best position to seize the opportunities that will come with the change—while also surmounting the challenges.